-The Farm Security Administration-Office of War Information Collection are among the most famous documentary photographs ever produced.
+The Farm Security Administration-Office of War Information Collection is among the most famous documentary photograph collections in the US.
 Created by a group of U.S. government photographers, the images show Americans in every part of the nation.
 In the early years, the project emphasized rural life and the negative impact of the Great Depression, farm mechanization, and the Dust Bowl.
-In later years, the photographers turned their attention to the mobilization effort for World War II.
+In later years, photographers turned their attention to the mobilization effort for World War II.
 The core of the collection consists of about 164,000 black-and-white photographs.

 Toward Los Angeles (Dorothea Lange, 1937)